 We offer free specialist trauma counselling and psychotherapy to local people to help them come to terms with their relocation in the UK, after what can be very difficult experiences for themselves and their families in their countries of origin.

-Refugees and asylum seekers often come to the UK after experiencing terrible life histories, and the asylum process itself can provoke further mental suffering, as conditions for asylum seekers and refugees in this country are very difficult, particularly if they have been kept in poor housing conditions or in a detention centre.
+Refugees, asylum seekers and destitute migrants often come to the UK after experiencing terrible life histories, and the asylum process itself can provoke further mental suffering, as conditions for asylum seekers and refugees in this country are very difficult, particularly if they have been kept in poor housing conditions or in a detention centre.
 Refugees also can experience several last minute displacement to strange towns, and also local racism whilst in the UK, which makes things even more challenging.
 Many refugees have a real sense of fear about the possibility that their asylum claim might be refused and find themselves isolated and separated from loves ones and unable to cope.

 Therapists offer to donate some of their clinical hours every week to the project, and local organisations have kindly donated premises.
 The clinical referrals and liaison is also done by volunteer practitioners.
 This means that we can provide mental health support for free to qualifying service users.